wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

 ### Manual Installation

-Reading the `Dockerfile` should make it very clear how to install all necessary software locally on a recen t Ubuntu system.
+Reading the `Dockerfile` should make it very clear how to install all necessary software locally on a recent Ubuntu system.

 ---